-Women's low status does not carry the same negative impact on children's health. at the household level to ensure their children's wellbeing, growth, and development.
-They are more likely to employ more independence in determining when and where to seek care for sick children.
+Women's low status does not carry the same negative impact on children's health.
+Women are able to take steps at the household level to ensure their children's wellbeing, growth, and development.
+They are more likely to employ more in dependence in determining when and where to seek care for sick children.